โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Barra del Colorado Airport (BCL) is a critical regional airfield serving the remote Barra del Colorado Wildlife Refuge in the northern Caribbean coast of Costa Rica.
 This domestic airport is unique because the surrounding area is almost entirely roadless, making the airstrip the primary means of access for residents, researchers, and eco-tourists.
-The facility features a single 1,000-meter (3,281-foot) asphalt runway that runs parallel to the Colorado River.
+The airport operates with a single 1,000-meter (3,281-foot) asphalt runway (designated 16/34) that runs parallel to the Colorado River.
 Because of its coastal location and the region's high rainfall, the airport is a vital lifeline during the wet season when boat travel can be hampered by river conditions.
 The terminal at Barra del Colorado is a very basic, open-air structure that reflects the rustic and remote nature of the region.
 There are no traditional airline check-in desks, security scanners, or baggage carousels.
 Instead, the facility provides a simple sheltered area where passengers wait for their flights and coordinate with pilots.
 Operations are conducted primarily by domestic carriers like Sansa and various charter operators, although scheduled service has been intermittent in recent years.
 Security and passenger manifest management are handled manually, and the airfield operates strictly during daylight hours, from sunrise to sunset, as it lacks runway lighting.
 Amenities for travelers at BCL are minimal, focusing on the essentials for a short wait.
 While there are basic restrooms and seating, passengers will not find restaurants, shops, or Wi-Fi at the airstrip itself.
 Most travelers are met directly by staff from nearby fishing lodges or eco-resorts who provide boat transport to their final destinations.
 The airport is a premier gateway for world-class tarpon and snook fishing, as well as for exploring the diverse flora and fauna of the surrounding canals and wetlands.
 Visitors are advised to bring their own water and snacks, as the nearest small stores are located in the village, a short boat ride or walk away.

 ๐Ÿ”„ Connection Tips

 Connecting to Barra del Colorado Airport (BCL) requires a combination of international and domestic travel, typically starting with an arrival at Juan Santamarรญa International Airport (SJO) in San Josรฉ.
 From San Josรฉ, travelers must transfer to the domestic terminal or to a nearby private hangar for a scheduled Sansa flight or a private charter.
 The flight to Barra del Colorado takes approximately 30 to 45 minutes, offering stunning views of the Central Volcanic Cordillera and the Caribbean lowlands.
 It is essential to allow at least three hours for the connection in San Josรฉ to account for immigration, customs, and the transfer between the international and domestic facilities.
 Because there are no roads leading directly to Barra del Colorado, all ground connections from the airport involve boat transport.
 Most visitors stay at remote lodges that provide their own boat transfers; these are typically timed to meet arriving flights.
 If you are traveling independently, you will need to arrange a water taxi in advance to take you to the village or further into the wildlife refuge.
 The boat ride from the airstrip to the various lodges can take anywhere from 10 to 30 minutes, navigating through the intricate network of jungle canals.
 It is highly recommended to coordinate all onward transport with your accommodation provider before you depart San Josรฉ.
 Travelers should be aware of strict baggage weight limits on the small aircraft serving BCL, often capped at 25 to 30 pounds per person.
 Large or heavy items may require a separate charter or can be sent via boat from the inland port of Cariari or Pavona, though this takes significantly longer.
-Always reconfirm your flight status 24 hours in advance, as
+Always reconfirm your flight status 24 hours in advance, as.

 ๐Ÿ“ Location